 Unlike traditional ham in the U.S., thin slices of prosciutto crisp like bacon in this dish for a delightful texture.
 Add a little sage and a light, lemony sauce and you’ll understand why Saltimbocca [sȯl-təm-ˈbä-kə] literally means to jump in the mouth—it’s that good.

 Serve with Tomato, Basil, & Feta Spaghetti Squash on the side.

-- ½ cup sprouted wheat flour or sweet rice flour for gluten-free
+- 1/2 cup sprouted wheat flour (almond flour or sweet rice flour for gluten-free)

 - 1 teaspoon ground black pepper

-- 4 boneless, skinless chicken breasts -- pounded flat
+- 4 boneless, skinless chicken breasts , pounded to even thickness

 - 4 thin slices prosciutto